wordofwarning/wordofwarning.org/current/2018-emergency/index.md

 ---
 *Presented by* Word of Warning, STUN *+* Z-arts

-### Saturday 6 October, 12-10.
+### Saturday 6 October, 12-10pm.
 Pay What You Decide
-Join us for Manchester's nineteenth annual micro-marathon of the bizarre + the beautiful: a day-long performance takeover, filling Z-arts to bursting point…
+Manchester's nineteenth annual manic micro-marathon of the bizarre + the beautiful: from gallery to theatre, store-cupboard to stairwell, 20+ live works in a non-stop performance takeover — filling the Z-arts building to bursting point…

-From noon dip in and out of ongoing performances, installations + limited capacity experiences, and in the evening join us for a series of short sit-down shows in this non-stop performance takeover.<br>**Your chance to sample the different — then pay what you decide!**
+**From noon**, dip in and out of ongoing performances, installations + limited capacity experiences; **in the evening**, join us for a series of short sit-down shows.<br>Your chance to sample the different — then pay what you decide!

 Participating artists to be announced here mid-September.
 To get a feel for it, have a look at the 2017 [programme](/archive/2017-emergency) + [gallery](/galleries/2017-emergency).